0xS3GFAULT/VeSP-Debugger/readme.md

 # VeSP Debugger

 This tool created by myself could be considered as a new version of *VeSP 1.1* which allows you to :
-  - Dump memory at any time when debugging
+  - Set breakpoints and continue the execution until breakpoint is reached
-  - See memory, registers and code in the style of [gdb-peda](https://github.com/longld/peda) / [gdb-gef](https://github.com/hugsy/gef)
+  - Dump memory, see registers, breakpoints and code in the style of [gdb-peda](https://github.com/longld/peda) / [gdb-gef](https://github.com/hugsy/gef)
+  - Decode each instruction in a human readable way